 Professional Development.
-As of September 1, 2014, candidates must document the completion of professional development.
-Arkansas IDEAS provides online training and connects K-12 educators with quality ADE-approved professional development and educational opportunities.
+As of July 03, 2020, candidates must document the completion of professional development.
+Arkansas IDEAS provides online training and connects K-12 educators with quality DESE-approved professional development and educational opportunities.
 The Record of Learning must be printed as documentation of all required pre-service professional development as listed below:

-- Two (2) hours of child maltreatment training; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of parental involvement; and - One (1) hour of dyslexia awareness.
+- Two (2) hours of child maltreatment training; and - Two (2) hours of teen suicide awareness and prevention; and - Two (2) hours of parental involvement; and - One (1) hour of dyslexia awareness; and - One (1) hour of human trafficking awareness